Pre-Approval vs Pre-Qualification

-So you know how much you can borrow!
+To know how much you can borrow!

 If you’re not convinced already, here are the top reasons to get one:

-You wouldn’t want to find a home that has everything you’re looking for only to realize that it’s way out of your price range.
+You wouldn’t want to find a home that has everything you’re looking for only to realize that it’s of your price range.

 Higher acceptance rate

 In addition, a pre-approval might give you a little more room to negotiate, meaning the seller might lower the asking price or help with closing costs to work with a pre-approved buyer.

-Without a pre-approval in hand, you’ll spend more time searching for a home and even worse: you might be turned down when you finally make an offer because another buyer prepared with a pre-approval snagged the deal.
+Without a pre-approval in hand, you will spend more time searching for a home, and even worse: you might be turned down when you finally make an offer because another buyer prepared with a pre-approval snagged the deal.

 Here are some advantages of a pre-qualification (they are generally the same):